gabischool/Sprint-Project---Applied-Javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your instructor.

 1. What is the DOM?